 - 1. Professional Development

 - 2. Equity & Inclusion

 - 3. Toronto Community

 - 4. International and Global Perspectives

 - 5. Health and Wellness

 - 6. Academics

-- 7. Gradhouse Community
+- 7. Graduate House Community

-The curriculum will seek to support students by addressing gaps in the resident experience and support the busy graduate student lifestyle.
-The curriculum will attend to these concerns or gaps in the learning outcomes, a specific set of criteria that outline the goals for conducting programs.
-More information about the whole curricula and the learning outcomes can be read on our website, but these learning outcomes were formulated from data regarding concerns in Gradhouse, such as carefully collected exit surveys & interviews, scientific literature and meetings with important community stakeholders, such as RA's, accessibility services, the office of the dean at the School of Graduate Studies (SGS), etc.
+The curriculum seeks to support students by addressing gaps in the resident experience and support the busy graduate student lifestyle.
+The curriculum attends to these concerns or gaps in the learning outcomes, a specific set of criteria that outline the goals for conducting programs.
+More information about the whole curricula and the learning outcomes can be read on our website, but these learning outcomes were formulated from data regarding concerns in Graduate House, such as carefully collected exit surveys & interviews, scientific literature, and meetings with important community stakeholders, such as RA's, Accessibility Services, the Office of the Dean at the School of Graduate Studies (SGS), etc.

-The ultimate objective of this curriculum is to support the unique needs of residents by improving community engagement and support a warm, inclusive environment at Gradhouse.
-Although Gradhouse has been known for its convenience, safety, and proximity to campus, the curriculum will help shape the reputation of Gradhouse as a welcoming environment.
-Moreover, it will communicate to the University of Toronto and general public that residents can expect to have a strong sense of community while residing at Gradhouse.
+The ultimate objective of this curriculum is to support the unique needs of residents by improving community engagement and support a warm, inclusive environment at Graduate House.
+Although Graduate House has been known for its convenience, safety, and proximity to campus, the curriculum helps shape the reputation of Graduate House as a welcoming environment.
+Moreover, it communicates to the UofT and general public that residents can expect to have a strong sense of community while residing at Graduate House.

-Any questions or concerns regarding the curriculum may be directed to the Service Desk Assistants (SDAs) or the Residence Advisors (RAs).
+Any questions or concerns regarding the curriculum may be directed to the Service Desk Assistants (SDAs) or the RAs.